Zentar-Ai/Zentara-Code/README.md

 Zentara Code goes beyond simple code generation.
 It's an intelligent agent that can:

 - **Write code:** Generate code based on your requirements.
-- **Debug autonomously:** Utilize a full suite of runtime debugging tools to diagnose and fix issues in the code it writes, or in existing codebases.
+- **Use LLM to Debug autonomously:** Utilize a full suite of runtime debugging tools to diagnose and fix issues in the code it writes, or in existing codebases.
 - **Integrate with VS Code:** Seamlessly works within your VS Code environment, using its familiar debugging interfaces.

-Zentara Code's powerful debugging operations are primarily utilized when it operates in **Code Mode** (for writing and then debugging code) and **Debug Mode** (for focused debugging tasks).
+Zentara Code's powerful AI debugging operations are primarily utilized when it operates in **Code Mode** (for writing and then debugging code) and **Debug Mode** (for focused debugging tasks).
 For general information about Zentara Code's broader capabilities as a coding agent (forked from Zentara-Code), please refer to the Zentara-Code documentation at https://github.com/ZentaraCodeInc/Zentara-Code.

 This empowers developers by automating complex coding and debugging tasks, allowing for faster development cycles and more robust software.